franzbu/EnhancedSpaces.spoon/README.md

 Below you can see what effect the modifier keys have; the first menu entry, 'mSpaces', reveals its whole potential without any modifier keys and is therefore not listed:

 #### Menu - 'active window'
 - no modifier: toggle reference of active window on selected mSpace; if all mSpaces end up unchecked, the window is minimized
 - menuModifier1: delete all reference except for the selected mSpace
 - menuModifier2: put references of active window on all mSpaces
+- menuModifier3: same as `menuModifier1`, additionally tagging along with the window

 #### Menu - Send Window
 - no modifier: send reference of window to selected mSpace; references on other mSpaces remain unaffected